 What are modern awards and do they affect me?

-An award is a standard of minimum industrial terms and conditions applying to specific groups of employees.
-Whether your employees are covered by an award depends on whether they fit into the occupations covered by an award.
+An award is a standard of minimum terms and conditions that apply to employees working in specific industries or occupations.
+Such additional details cannot be contracted out of and must be observed by an employer.
 Modern awards are the product of a complete re-organisation of the old state and federal award systems, and came into effect on 1 January 2010.

 Are all employees covered by awards?